taaha-khan/2023-CompaCT-Image-Compression/README.md

 - Get SRGB and HDR testing datasets

 ## TODO
-- QOI: Port to HDR byte format
+- CACHE: All previous values, index to most recent or most common 64 pixel colors for cache that AREN'T within delta limit
+- **TILE COMPRESSION: Group pixels into (hilbert cluster?) sections and encode RLE in as single cluster**
 - Hirerichal Clustering: Create section skipping algorithm (binary search?)
 - Compare compression ratio, BPP with competitors
 - Write up slideshow and abstract

 ## Lossless Encoder

-- More than 8 bits per color component (16?
-32?) for [HDR](https://en.wikipedia.org/wiki/Multi-exposure_HDR_capture) user market (medical, photography, security)
+- More than 8 bits per color component (16) for [HDR](https://en.wikipedia.org/wiki/Multi-exposure_HDR_capture) user market (medical)

-	- **32 bits**:
-		- 96 bits total per pixel = 12 bytes per pixel
-		- Any way to condense N consecutive pixels into less than 12N bytes

 - Improved RGB color transform ([YCoCg-R](https://en.wikipedia.org/wiki/YCoCg#The_lifting-based_YCoCg-R_variation)?)

 - Consider all (A, B, C) color components as one collective "pixel"

 - Read image pixel deltas in redundancy creating order for easier deflation in final compression stage (Raster scan is suboptimal because it jumps from right edge to the left, which can't gurantee significant correlation)